dxc04/todolist/readme.md

-# ToDo List (with Burndown Chart) - Laravel, Vue.js & Highchart
+# ToDo List (with Burndown Chart) - Laravel, Vue.js & Chart.js
 Basic todo list, that allows users to register, log in, and create tasks that are saved against their account.
 It includes the dynamic burndown chart, that displays the number of tasks that were not yet completed at each minute in the last hour.
 ## Installation Steps
 **Clone the repo**